DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 ![](ortf-nos-din.png)

 {{% note %}}
-ORTF
-Developed by the Offce de Radiodiffusion-Télevision Français, the ORTF technique uses two cardioid mics set at an angle of 110°, with the capsules spaced 17 cm (6.7 in) apart.
-With capsule spacing similar to the ears on your head, this technique produces a satisfying, transparent stereo image, with relatively good mono compatibility.

-NOS
-Developed by Netherlands Radio, the NOS technique uses two cardioid mics set at 90° to each other, with the capsules 30 cm (12 in) apart.
-Due to this wider spacing, mono compatibility is not as assured as with an ORTF array, but due to the narrower angle of incidence between the mics, they are less off-axis to the center of the sound source.
-The increased phase differences introduced by the wider spacing result in a slightly bigger and more immersive image than a typical ORTF image.

-DIN
-Standardized by the German Deutches Institut Für Normung organization, the DIN technique positions two cardioid mics 20 cm (7.8 in) apart, angled at 90°.
-The mics are not as off-axis as in an ORTF array, but are spaced slightly further apart.
-The spacing is signifcantly less than in a NOS array.
-This results in a good balance of time arrival and amplitude differences that is particularly effective at shorter distances.
+**ORTF Technique:**
+- Developed by the Offce de Radiodiffusion-Télévision Français (ORTF).
+- Utilizes two cardioid microphones.
+- Microphones are set at an angle of 110°.
+- Capsules are spaced 17 cm (6.7 in) apart, which is similar to the spacing of human ears.
+- Produces a satisfying, transparent stereo image.
+- Offers relatively good mono compatibility.

+**NOS Technique:**
+- Developed by Netherlands Radio (NOS).
+- Employs two cardioid microphones.
+- Microphones are set at a 90° angle to each other.
+- Capsules are spaced 30 cm (12 in) apart, wider than ORTF.
+- Mono compatibility may not be as assured as with ORTF due to wider spacing.
+- Provides a slightly bigger and more immersive stereo image compared to ORTF.
+- Narrower angle of incidence between the microphones reduces off-axis pickup.

+**DIN Technique:**
+- Standardized by the German Deutsches Institut Für Normung (DIN).
+- Uses two cardioid microphones.
+- Microphones are positioned 20 cm (7.8 in) apart.
+- Set at an angle of 90°.
+- Microphones are not as off-axis as in an ORTF array but are spaced further apart than ORTF.
+- Provides a good balance of time arrival and amplitude differences.
+- Particularly effective at shorter distances.
 {{%/ note %}}

 ---